-Public review of the draft EA and FONSI was completed on DATE DRAFT EA AND FONSI REVIEW PERIOD ENDED.
+Public review of the draft EA and FONSI was completed on 9 January 2021.
 All comments submitted during the public review period were responded to in the Final EA and FONSI.
-A 30-day state and agency review of the Final EA was completed on DATE SAR PERIOD ENDED.
-PICK OPTION BASED ON RESULTS OF STATE AND AGENCY REVIEW.
+A 30-day state and agency review of the Final EA was completed on 9 January 2021.
+As a result of state and agency review, the final EA was amended to include additional BMPs, the buffer distance to protect bank swallows and snowy plovers was extended from 250 feet to 650 feet, and clarifying language was provided in several sections.
+All text that was amended in response to comments received is in strike-through and underlined font.

 Pursuant to section 7 of the Endangered Species Act of 1973, as amended, the U.S. Army Corps of Engineers determined that the recommended plan may affect but is not likely to adversely affect the following federally listed species or their designated critical habitat: California least tern, marbled murrelet, western snowy plover, coho Salmon, chinook salmon, steelhead, green sturgeon, leatherback turtle, black abalone.

 Pursuant to section 106 of the National Historic Preservation Act of 1966, as amended, the U.S. Army Corps of Engineers determined that historic properties would not be adversely affected by the recommended plan.
-The ENTER THE APPROPRIATE SHPO OR THPO concurred with the determination on DATE OF CONCURRENCE LETTER.
+The SHPO concurred with the determination on 22 January 2021.